 Blanca has surfing as a hobby

-Y.- But the most important event is the World Cup in Denmark, since the ADO scholarship is at stake to be able to prepare for the Olympic Games.
-That support is important, right?
+Y.- But the biggest event is the World Championship in Denmark, where the ADO grant for Olympic preparation is at stake.
+That support is vital, right?

-B.M.- It is my goal and my great dream.
-Now that I'm older I see things differently and getting an Olympic medal is the greatest thing that can happen to an athlete.
-I'm going to fight to the death for a place to go, and even more so for that medal.
+B.M.- It’s my dream.
+Now that I’m older, I see things differently—an Olympic medal is the pinnacle for any athlete.
+I’ll fight tooth and nail for a spot, and for that medal.

 During a regatta in Miami